Ordered Patch Theory

 2. Deriving the Global Workspace Geometrically

-The Stability Filter enforces this serial funnel as a structural necessity; without it, R_{\mathrm{req}} cannot be bounded below B_{\max}, and Narrative Decay is unavoidable (E-1).
-GWT’s functional bottleneck is therefore a geometric requirement of the Informational Causal Cone (§3.3).
+The Stability Filter enforces this serial funnel (a parsimony commitment, not a derivation from first principles — §3.2); without it, R_{\mathrm{req}} cannot be bounded below B_{\max}, and Narrative Decay is unavoidable (E-1).
+GWT’s functional bottleneck therefore maps onto the Informational Causal Cone (§3.3) under that commitment.
 The geometry prevents distributed, lower-bandwidth alternatives because the Stability Filter requires a single, unified latent state Z_t; multiple parallel bottlenecks would produce disjoint Forward Fans, dissolving the unified phenomenal subject (Swarm Binding, E-6).

 3. Passive vs. Active Inference: Architectural Standard